dapak2002/programming-languages-2022/report.md

 ## Example Project Topics

 I don't want to limit your creativity, so please get in touch if you have your own ideas.
+For example, in the past, I had projects that brouught in creative writing or graphic design.

 ### Data Analysis